SSL/TLS is supported by Valkey as an optional feature that needs to be enabled at compile time.

 Sentinel inherits its networking configuration from the common Valkey configuration, so all of the above applies to Sentinel as well.

-When connecting to master servers, Sentinel will use the tls-replication
+When connecting to primary servers, Sentinel will use the tls-replication

 directive to determine if a TLS or non-TLS connection is required.